A look at The Promise: An NFH Novel

 “I can only hope that this will help ease the pain,” Reed said as he put his laptop in his bag and stood up, more than ready to call it a day.

-“It will, Principal Lawson.
+“It will, Principal Bradford.
 It will,” Jen said with a little sniffle as she headed for the door only to stop dead in her tracks with a horrified gasp when she looked down at the note.

 “If you hurry, you should be able to make it to the library before it closes,” Reed said, heading for the door.